Rizzler Sports Logo

 Mistake 3: Confusing league age with calendar age.
 A 12-year-old by calendar might be league age 11 or 13 depending on the cutoff date.
 The pitch count limit follows league age, not birthday age.

 Mistake 4: Not accounting for rest days when planning the week.
 Your pitcher threw 70 pitches on Tuesday.
-That triggers 4 rest days — he can't pitch until Saturday.
-If you have a Thursday game, he's unavailable.
+That triggers 4 rest days: Wednesday, Thursday, Friday, and Saturday.
+He can't pitch again until Sunday, so he's unavailable for both a Thursday game and a Saturday game.
 Rizzler's game planning shows pitcher eligibility on every game in your schedule.

 Pitch Count Tracking Best Practices